metacommunities/metacommunities/analysis/log.md

  - no way to aggregate, accommodate or articulate full variety, balance and disparity, all of which can be quantified ...

+## Wed Mar  9 13:17:20 GMT 2016
+ - reading zach holman on deployment -- https://zachholman.com/posts/deploying-software -- useful in describing some of the experiments, containers, etc of contemporary infrastrustructures -- versions, branches, etc